-Kamilah Aisha Moon was born September 5, 1973, in Nashville, Tennessee.
+Kamilah Aisha Moon (1973-2021) was born September 5, 1973, in Nashville, Tennessee.
 She received a BA in English from Paine College and earned an MFA in poetry from Sarah Lawrence College.
-She is the author of Starshine & Clay (Four Way Books, 2017), a finalist for the CLMP Firecracker Award, and She Has a Name (Four Way Books, 2013), a finalist for the Lambda Award and the Audre Lorde Award from the Publishing Triangle.
+She was the author of Starshine & Clay (Four Way Books, 2017), a finalist for the CLMP Firecracker Award, and She Has a Name (Four Way Books, 2013), a finalist for the Lambda Award and the Audre Lorde Award from the Publishing Triangle.
 A Pushcart Prize winner and a 2015 New American Poet, she has received fellowships to Vermont Studio Center, Rose O’Neill Literary House, Center for Faith and Work, Hedgebrook, and Cave Canem, Moon’s work has been featured widely, including in Harvard Review, Poem-A-Day, Prairie Schooner, Southern Humanities Review, Colorado Review, Oxford American, Best of the Net, and elsewhere.
 She has been featured nationally at conferences, festivals, and universities including the Library of Congress and Princeton University.

 On the NPR program All Things Considered during a review of “Three Books That Capture America in Poetry,” Tess Taylor remarked that “the Moon book [Starshine & Clay] was incredibly moving to me because it’s sort of Whitman even deeper.
 It’s Whitman singing the body electric… they are poems that are so rich with empathy and compassion, you know, for other people, for herself, for the kind of sufferings of the body.
 And I just found that they were just wonderful.
 I almost couldn’t put this collection down.
 I read it all through.”